-Refer to the Accommodations for Students with Disabilities section of the UMSI Student Handbook.
+Refer to the Accommodations for Students with Disabilities Opens in a new tab section of the UMSI Student Handbook.

-Use the Student Application Form in Accommodate to begin the process of working with the University's Office of Services for Students with Disabilities.
+Use the Student Application Form in Accommodate Opens in a new tab to begin the process of working with the University's Office of Services for Students with Disabilities.